erthink/libmdbx/README.md

 creation of steady synchronization point) via `mdbx_env_close_ex()`.

-30. If read transaction is aborted via `mdbx_txn_abort()` or `mdbx_txn_reset()` then DBI-handles, which were opened in it, aren't closed or deleted.
-This allows to avoid several types of hard-to-debug errors.
+30. If read transaction is aborted via `mdbx_txn_abort()` or `mdbx_txn_reset()` then DBI-handles, which were opened during it, will not be closed or deleted.
+In several cases this allows to avoid hard-to-debug errors.

 31. All cursors in all read and write transactions can be reused by `mdbx_cursor_renew()` and MUST be freed explicitly.